LPN to RN Online Programs in AL: Discovering Top Degrees

 In

-Another benefit of becoming an RN is fact that you can make a lot more money.
+There are many benefits to heading back to school to become an RN.
+For one, RNs often have more autonomy at work and better access to leadership opportunities.
+Another benefit is that you can make more money.
 According to the Bureau of Labor Statistics, LPNs in Alabama average $45,260 per year, while RNs average $66,910.

 FIND PROGRAMS NEAR YOU: